-Dr. Johnson, Dr. Phillips and Dr. Giuseffi are proud to offer the latest technology available for periodontal therapy: laser treatment.
+Dr. Johnson and Dr. Phillips are proud to offer the latest technology available for periodontal therapy: laser treatment.
 There are numerous advantages to using laser therapy as opposed to the traditional methods requiring a scalpel and sutures.

 Are lasers safe?

 The diode laser is a tool that has been used in dentistry for over 20 years.
 Each year, lasers are perfected with more sophisticated technology for more accurate procedures.
 Dental lasers are required to comply with international safety regulations.

 How do dental lasers work?

 Laser energy is a form of light.
 It is highly focused and monochromatic or one color.
 A monochromatic color allows laserlight to be set at a certain wavelength to attract certain molecules.
 In laser dentistry, these molecules are hemoglobin, water, and melanin — the molecules that make up your gum tissue.
 Because the laser is only attracted to your gum tissue, it’s a very safe tool to use.
 It will not affect hard tooth structure or any metal you may have in your mouth.
 It only affects the area of tissue your dentist wants to treat.

 Are dental lasers better than a scalpel or other traditional surgery tools?

 A laser is more precise, causes less pain, and prevents bleeding better than traditional tools used on soft tissues.
 The highly focused laser light cauterizes nerve endings,coagulates blood vessel, sterilizes the surgical site, and increases the speed of healing.
 Instantly cauterizing nerve endings greatly reduces pain during the procedure and after.
 Healing times can be as low as a few days where traditional surgical approaches can take several weeks.

 Reshaping of gummy smile